umbraco/UmbracoDocs/Extending/Health-Check/index.md

 * Category **Services**
   * **SMTP settings (id: `1B5D221B-CE99-4193-97CB-5F3261EC73DF`)** - checks that an SMTP server is configured and is accepting requests for sending emails

-Each check returns a message indicating whether or not the issue in question has been found on the website installation, and if so whether the concern is an error that should be fixed, or less importantly, a warning you should be aware of.
+Each check returns a message indicating whether or not the issue in question has been found on the website installation.
+This could be an error that should be fixed, or a warning you should be aware of.

-Some of them can also be rectified via the dashboard, simply by clicking the **Fix** button and in some cases providing some required information.
+Some of them can also be rectified via the dashboard, by clicking the **Fix** button and in some cases providing some required information.
 These changes usually involve writing to configuration files that will often trigger a restart of the website.

 ## Configuring and scheduling checks